abhilashjp/lookupapp/docs/country/tax-id-number/albania.md

 </table>

 ## National ID number (NID)
+The Tax Identification Number (TIN) for individuals, known as the National ID (NID), is issued to both Albanian citizens and **foreign citizens** with permanent residence in the Republic of Albania.
+It serves various purposes:

+1. Inclusion in the National Registry of Civil Status.
+2. As the identification number on the national identity document.
+3. As a social security number for identification, registration, and claiming benefits from social security, health insurance, and other social protection programs.
+4. Entry in the National Register of Elections.
+5. As a Tax Identification Number.
+6. For the issuance of a driving license.
+7. To meet the requirements of other state institutions, including those related to justice, order, prosecution, education, and the Property Registration Office.

 The individual Tax Identification Number (TIN), also known as the National ID number (NID), is a distinctive ten-character code (e.g., I05101999Q) containing encoded information, structured as follows:

 - Characters 1 and 2: Year of birth